 Training for the 442nd was completed in April, and on April 22, 1944, the unit left Camp Shelby in Mississippi on their journey to Europe for their first overseas assignment.
 They arrived in Italy in June 1944, where they began to fight alongside the 100th against Germans encamped across the country.
 By August, the 100th was absorbed into the 442nd, with all units serving under the motto “Go For Broke.”
 In September 1944, the 442nd participated in the invasion of Southern France, successfully liberating French cities from Nazi occupation.
 The unit went on to fight with the 92nd Infantry Division, a segregated African American unit, in driving German forces out of northern Italy.

 Today, the 442nd is remembered as the most decorated unit for its size and length of service in the history of the US military.
-The unit, totaling about 18,000 men, earned 9,486 Purple Hearts, 4,000 Bronze Stars, 560 Silver Star Medals, 21 Medals of Honor, and seven Presidential Unit Citations.
+The unit, totaling about 18,000 men, over 4,000 Purple Hearts, 4,000 Bronze Stars, 560 Silver Star Medals, 21 Medals of Honor, and seven Presidential Unit Citations.
 Additionally, the 100th garnished their own impressive record prior to their absorption into the 442nd.
 In 2010, various groups and advocates, including the National Veterans Network, were successful in obtaining congressional passage of the bill S. 1055, awarding all members of the 100th and 442nd, along with the Military Intelligence Service, the Congressional Gold Medal for their heroic service in World War II.

 Against the odds, the men of the 100th Infantry Battalion and the 442nd Regimental Combat Team did “go for broke.”
 Despite the years of suspicion and racism that prevailed at home, these Nisei men fought for their country and their ideals of freedom and democracy.
 They fought heroically, leaving behind a record that is still untouched today.